NGEN-Room/Student-Journal/Reflctions/Session-two.md

 The reflections folder will be used to record your thinking and mindset so you can visually see what you are doing and aiming for.

-## Monday Session - Problem solving
+## Second Session - Problem solving
 - What do you do when you get stuck with a problem?

 - Out of the methods from the slide what one do you think you will use going forward? ( slide = https://www.canva.com/design/DAD1RtezvCE/rDnyjsiLmAKgwoIxWEBfUw/view?utm_content=DAD1RtezvCE&utm_campaign=designshare&utm_medium=link&utm_source=publishsharelink)